 How to remove files from your Profile

 WARNING: Precede at your own Risk.
 Only remove files if you know what you are doing.
-Otherwise, open an ECN Trouble Report as stated above!
+Otherwise, contact ECN as stated above!

 If, after running Clean My Profile, you are still over the maximum size, you can remove these files yourself.
 The offending files are in the dialog's file list.
 (NOTE: you cannot remove NTUSER.DAT.
 All other files can be removed by you.)
 Widen the file name column so you can follow the path to the file location (Hint : double-click the divider between the "File Name" and "Size" Columns.)